Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Methodology

-In general, most buildings in cadastral data are not demolished or changed.
-The structures confirmed as buildings are directly determined to be so, whereas the structures verified as non-buildings must be manually checked, to determine whether the classification is correct.
-Therefore, the objective of this strategy is to ensure that $100\%$ of the structures verified as buildings are indeed so; that is, we want to ensure that all changed buildings can be detected.
+The objective of this strategy is to ensure that $100\%$ of the structures verified as buildings are indeed so; that is, we want to ensure that all changed buildings can be detected.
 Inevitably, some unchanged buildings will be judged as non-building structures; that is, a certain false-alarm rate is tolerable for non-building structures.